dalibo/emaj/docs/en/traces.rst

 The emaj_hist Table
 -------------------

-All operations performed by E-Maj that impact a table group in any way are traced in a table named *emaj_hist*.
+All significant operations performed by E-Maj are traced in the *emaj_hist* table.

 Any user with ``emaj_adm`` or ``emaj_viewer`` rights can view the *emaj_hist* content.